 In the Lord have I hoped.
 How will you say to my soul: Flee to the mountains like a sparrow?

-Behold, the wicked bend their bow, readying their arrow on the string, that on a moonless night they may shoot down the upright in heart.
+Behold, the wicked bend their bow; they ready their arrow on the string, that on a moonless night they may shoot down the upright in heart.

 What thou hast created, they destroy; and what can the righteous man do?

 The Lord is in his holy temple, the Lord’s throne is in heaven.
-His eyes are fixed upon the poor, his eyelids closely watch the sons of men.
+His eyes behold the poor, his eyelids test the sons of men.

-The Lord examines both righteous and wicked, but he who loves injustice hates his own soul.
+The Lord examines both the righteous and the wicked, but he who loves injustice hates his own soul.

-Upon the wicked he will rain down snares; fire and brimstone and a raging tempest shall be the portion of their cup.
+On the wicked he will rain down snares; fire and brimstone and wind of tempest shall be the portion of their cup.

-For the Lord is righteous and has loved righteousness; his countenance beholds the upright.
+For the Lord is righteous and has loved righteousness; upon uprightness has his countenance looked.

 Glory.
 Both now.
 Alleluia.